ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ### Project Documentation

-Reviewer observed that the project's README had detailed general and usage documentation, exceeding the requirements.
+The reviewer observed that the README of the project has detailed general and usage documentation.

 Requirement | Finding
 ------------ | -------------